Library of Antioch: The Museion

-This Museion was very similar to its rival Alexandria, though that of Alexandria seems to have come first.
-Of course, the most famous part of the Alexandria complex was the famed Library.
+This Museion was similar to its rival Alexandria, though that of Alexandria seems to have come first.
+The most famous part of the Alexandria complex was the famed Library.
 Antioch's also contained a substantial library component.

-In reality, these complexes had their origins as shrines to the Muses but that transmogrified rather rapidly into the first universities.
-While Alexandria's had a long and illustrious fame turning out well known artists and intellectuals over the centuries, Antioch's, had a more humble and obscure output.
+These complexes had their origins as shrines to the Muses but in time transformed into the first universities.
+While Alexandria's had a long and illustrious fame turning out well known artists and intellectuals over the centuries, Antioch's had a more humble and obscure output.

 The Museion in Antioch was reportedly on the lower slopes of Mt Silpius near to the "old" city but on the higher side of the colonnaded street.
-We have a report in Stinespring of the Vatican Codex that may refer to this establishment:
+A report in Stinespring of the Vatican Codex may refer to this establishment:

 "And they constructed buildings of learning.
 Among these is a circular structure, in the middle of which is a dome 100 cubits high; and in this is a reproduction of the heavens, including stars, signs of the zodiac and horoscopes, with movements which have been worked out by the savants and completed by the Brahmins, who in the science of the heavens, have reached the highest rank.
 So nothing moves in the real heavens, without having its likeness reproduced: sun, moon and everything which is in the heavens."

 According to Lassus, the Museion was near the agora of Epiphania, was founded under Antiochus Philpator, burnt under Tiberius, reconstructed by Marcus Aurelius and then under Probus, embellished under the Empress Eudoxia in 438 AD.
 Constantine converted it to use as the prefectory of the comes Orientis (the Count of the East, the principal Byzantine official in the Eastern part of the Empire) but it was burnt down in a riot of the Green faction on the 9th of July 507.